 It has long been acknowledged that noise induced hearing loss can be prevented by wearing earplugs.
-While there are plenty of good choices available off the shelf, because everyone’s ears are unique the best protection will come from those crafted from custom earmolds.
+While there are plenty of good choices available off the shelf, everyone’s ears are unique the best protection will come from custom crafted earmolds.

 How Are Custom Earmolds Used?